-- When both Preventive Care Services and diagnostic or therapeutic services occur at the same visit, you pay the Cost Sharing for the diagnostic or therapeutic services but not for the Preventive Care Services. • - If a Preventive Care Service is billed separately from an office visit, the office visit is subject to normal Plan benefits (e.g., Cost Sharing requirements such as a Copayment). • - If a Preventive Care Service is not billed separately from the office visit, and the office visit is primarily for the purpose of providing Preventive Care Services, the office visit is payable at 100%.
-If the main purpose of the office visit is not for the purpose of providing Preventive Care Services, normal Plan benefits will apply. - The diagnosis and procedure codes submitted by the Provider determine whether a service is considered a Preventive Care • - Preventive Care Services are subject to treatment, setting, frequency, and medical management criteria, which must be satisfied in order for the service or supply to be covered by the Plan at 100%.
-Lab tests and other services ordered by a Health Care Provider may not meet the criteria to be covered as Preventive Care Services and, therefore, may be subject to the applicable Deductible, Copay, and/or Coinsurance. • - If an ACA Preventive Care Service recommendation or guideline does not specify the frequency, method, treatment, or setting for the provision of that service, the Plan will use reasonable medical management techniques (such as age, frequency, location, method) to determine coverage parameters. •
+- When both Preventive Care Services and diagnostic or therapeutic services occur at the same visit, you pay the Cost Sharing for the diagnostic or therapeutic services but not for the Preventive Care Services. - If a Preventive Care Service is billed separately from an office visit, the office visit is subject to normal Plan benefits (e.g., Cost Sharing requirements such as a Copayment). • - If a Preventive Care Service is not billed separately from the office visit, and the office visit is primarily for the purpose of providing Preventive Care Services, the office visit is payable at 100%.
+If the main purpose of the office visit is not for the purpose of providing Preventive Care Services, normal Plan benefits will apply. • - The diagnosis and procedure codes submitted by the Provider determine whether a service is considered a Preventive Care Service. • - Preventive Care Services are subject to treatment, setting, frequency, and medical management criteria, which must be satisfied Provider may not meet the criteria to be covered as Preventive Care Services and, therefore, may be subject to Cost Sharing. in order for the service or supply to be covered by the Plan at 100%.
+Lab tests and other services ordered by a Health Care • - If an ACA Preventive Care Service recommendation or guideline does not specify the frequency, method, treatment, or setting for the provision of that service, the Plan will use reasonable medical management techniques (such as age, frequency, location, method) to determine coverage parameters. • www.ufcwdrugtrust.org/.
+These guidelines are updated on an annual basis.
+When you use a PPO Provider, Preventive Care Services that are required to be covered under the ACA will be payable at 100%, with no Copayment or other Cost Sharing, as described in the Fund's official Preventive Care

-For information about the Preventive Care Services immunizations, screenings, and other services and supplies that are covered by the Fund at 100% when you use a PPO Provider, please contact the Fund Office for a copy of the official Preventive Care Guidelines or see www.ufcwdrugtrust.org/.
-These guidelines are updated on an annual basis and have been put into a "member friendly" format.
+For information about the Preventive Care Services immunizations, screenings, and other services and supplies that are covered by the Plan at 100% when you use a PPO Provider, please contact the Fund Office for a copy of the official Preventive Care Guidelines or see